Delusional Disorder: DSM-5-TR Definition, Symptoms, and Treatments

 • Risperidone

-Unfortunately, anti-psychotics can cause side effects.
-These include weight gain, glucose intolerance, and a set of symptoms called extrapyramidal movements, such as lip smacking.3 The symptoms may be very hard for a person to tolerate, which is why some people try to discontinue anti-psychotics.
+Unfortunately, antipsychotics can cause side effects.
+These include weight gain, glucose intolerance, and a set of symptoms called extrapyramidal movements, such as lip smacking.5 The symptoms may be very hard for a person to tolerate, which is why some people discontinue antipsychotics.

-Encouraging a person with schizophrenia to seek psychotherapy for their delusions can significantly help to enhance their medication adherence, which often helps to reduce their delusions.
+Encouraging a person with schizophrenia to seek psychotherapy for their delusions can significantly enhance their medication adherence, which often helps to reduce their delusions.

 Want to know more about delusional disorder?
 Take an in-depth approach to learning through our Symptom Media Delusional Disorder education and training film.